 The English Major's Notebook, Portfolio, and Reading List

-Students who enter the Department beginning with the 2008-2009 catalog have been given an English Major's Notebook to use throughout their careers in the Department.
+Students who enter the Department have available to them via the English website an digital English Major's Notebook to use throughout their careers in the Department.
 This notebook will be part of their work in ENGL 291 and will be used throughout their courses, culminating in their work in ENGL 491.
 The material that follows is provided to them in the foreward to the notebook.
 It covers three areas:

 Part I: Advising Materials